 As time passed on our individual journeys and the urgency of finding answers for the questions above loomed ever larger, our focus centered on the Word of God and the theories of men were set aside in the search for ultimate truth.
 The scriptures themselves unveiled layer upon layer of complexity as vast and as intriguing as one could ever hope for— they were a wilderness awaiting exploration with nuance and spectacular vistas around every corner.
 After leaving the trailhead behind so to speak, the tracks of other courageous explorers soon faded away, and we found an empty uncharted country without any footprints of modern man.
 The majority of the mysteries were unexplored and unexplained and to our utmost surprise, the signposts of discovery were clearly marked in the writings of the holy prophets and apostles and we simply followed the trail of their footsteps where it led us.
 The map was comprised of trail markers of simple faith and belief in the Word of God exactly as it was prophetically written.
 The path had to be swept clean of the stumbling blocks of the precepts and traditions of men who claim to believe and teach from the scriptures whether as Mormons or Christians— But taking this path proved we had not believed the scriptures at all.
 We had fallen into the trap of trusting in the arm of flesh and we only dared to believe what we were told, regardless of what the prophetic text of scripture actually said.
 This was no minor undertaking as a lifetime of indoctrination had to be overcome step by step.

 Returning to the KEYS mentioned above, it was emancipating to recognize that every pure truth was spoken of multiple times by the true prophets.
 These KEYS helped to expose Joseph Smith’s sermons and his Doctrine and Covenants as impure and polluted doctrine because Smith was the only one to state those contaminated and unholy things!
 Again and again we ran headlong into barriers that we couldn’t cross because of precepts we were trained to believe.
 Those precepts obscured our vision and closed our ears to the Word of God.
-If you’re new to the blog and haven’t made that journey yet, we promise you’ll have steep mountains to climb on your journey to learn to read and believe the scriptures for what the prophets and apostles and Jesus Himself have declared.
+If you’re new to the blog and haven’t made that journey yet, we promise you’ll have steep mountains to climb on your journey to learn to read and believe the scriptures for what Jesus and the prophets and apostles have declared.
 It’s nothing you’ve been taught before in your religious traditions.
 Is it any wonder the writers of scripture have stressed over and over the need to awaken from our awful condition?
 We each must take this same journey and learn to shake off the chains with which we are bound and hear with our ears and see with our eyes the wondrous things God has given us in the Holy Scriptures.
 They are beyond compare and of inestimable worth!

 Organized religion gives us old sour milk as a poor substitute; whereas the scriptures are a sumptuous banquet with every good thing our hearts could desire!
 Our intent from the outset of this blog has been to share with you the banquet we’ve enjoyed from the first day we determined to follow God at all cost and believe everything He caused to be written in The Word.
 With that determination, followed by diligent study to search the scriptures, we have seen the vistas painted magnificently as the strokes of Prophets’ pens have portrayed God’s merciful plan for this world.
 It is as plain as word can be.
 We invite you to walk this path as every stone and every tree branch is examined.